mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 | glacier flexible retrieval | - | expedited 1-5mins; standard 3-5hours, bulk 5-12hours, min storage 90 days, data access yearly |
 | glacier deep archieve | - | standard 12 hours; bulk 48 hours; min 180 days storage, long term storage |

+Lifecycle rules can be setup to move object between storage tiers.
+There are two types of actions,

+- transition action: move object from class A to class B after X days (entire objec)
+- expiration action: delete object after X days
+  - only current version
+  - to delete old version of files if versioning enabled
+  - delete incomplete multipart upload

+Rules can be created for certain prefix of S3 bucket name or tags

+Storage class analysis can be done in S3 analytics to decide when to transition object to right storage class.
+Only for standard and standard IA.
+It is updated daily and need to wait 24-48 hours for first analysis.

 ### S3 Security

 By default S3 data is encrypted with SSE-S3 (S3 managed keys).
-Alternatively, user can use SSE-KMS or SSE-C options for server side encryptions.
+Alternatively, user can use SSE-KMS or SSE-C (customer provided key) options for server side encryptions.
 Client side encryption is also possible but has to be managed at client side.

+- SSE-S3
+  - AWS256 encrypted
+  - request must have header "x-amz-server-side-encryption": "AES256"
+- SSE-KMS
+  - under controlled key (stored in AWS)
+  - integration with CloudTrail for key usage
+  - header "x-amz-server-side-encryption": "aws:kms"
+  - accessing object requires key
+  - limited by KMS generate key/decrypt and counts towards KMS quota
+- SSE-C
+  - key is stored at client end and is sent together to AWS for encryption
+  - AWS do not store the key thus every request requires key provided
+  - HTTPS is required
+- DSSE-KMS
+  - double encryption option with KMS

+> for SSE-KMS and SSE-C it is possible to add additional bucket policy to
+> enforce encryption.

+For in flight security, S3 has an option to enforce encryption by including bucket policy "secured transport".
+Note the policy is evaluated before encryption.
+S3 CORS can be enabled for some defined host in case cross origin request is expected to hit on S3 buckets.

 User based control is done through IAM and roles. resource based policy can be setup such that it applies bucket wide (known as S3 bucket policy), object ACL